The Life of Elon Musk

 "Always bear in mind that entropy is not on your side." - Elon Musk

-But tenacity prevailed, and a fourth launch at the end of 2008 saw Falcon 1 make a successful round-trip to orbit, some 480km above Earth.
+But tenacity prevailed, and a fourth launch saw Falcon 1 make a successful round-trip to orbit, some 480km above Earth.
 Confidence was restored.
 SpaceX began developing larger orbital rockets, and NASA locked down Musk's Dragon spacecraft to start transporting astronauts to the International Space Station.

 SpaceX's flagship vehicle, the Starship, made its first autonomous launch in December 2020.
-It reached an altitude of 12.5km and returned to Earth only to crash on landing.
-Such "rapid unplanned disassembly" is par for the course in rocket science.
+It reached a target altitude of 12.5km, made a controlled descent, then crash-landed due to lack of thrust on the landing burn.

-SpaceX endured the heartache of three more failed landings before the Starship SN15 delivered the goods in May 2021.
-The spacecraft flew to an altitude of 10km and landed successfully at the South Texas test site.
+The SpaceX team endured the heartache of three more failed landings before the fifteenth edition of the Starship made a successful flight.
+In May 2021, the spacecraft flew to an altitude of 10km and returned to the South Texas test site of Boca Chica.

 In 2024, the Starship will take people to the Moon as part of NASA's Artemis program, set to build a base camp on the surface and the Gateway depot in lunar orbit.
 The Moon project is built with three goals: scientific discovery, economic payoff, and inspiration for the next generation of astronauts.

 That's a wild thought.
-And while we're getting our heads around a dozen astronauts poking around on Mars, Musk is planning to seed the alien planet with a permanent, self-sustaining population—a city, even.
+And while we're getting our heads around a dozen astronauts poking around on Mars, Musk is planning to seed the alien planet with a permanent, self-sustaining population.

-"Excluding organic growth [he's talking babies on Mars], if you could take 100 people at a time, you would need 10,000 trips to get to a million people." - Elon Musk
+"Excluding organic growth [babies on Mars], if you could take 100 people at a time, you would need 10,000 trips to get to a million people." - Elon Musk

-That excludes cargo to support those people.
-If you add in cargo, Musk says you're looking at 100,000 trips to Mars to set up your million-person city.
+He elaborated that 10,000 trips excludes cargo to support those colonists.
+With cargo, we're looking at 100,000 trips to Mars to set up a one-million-person city.

-But that goal is pretty far away in real terms.
-In his biography, Musk forecast that 80,000 colonists will bed down on Mars over the next 20 years.
+But the first Mars city is more than a generation away.
+In his biography, Musk forecast that 80,000 colonists could bed down on Mars over the next 20 years.
 I don't know who these people are, or if the lifestyle could ever live up to the glory.
-But most of them are already alive, looking up the stars, wondering.
+But most of them are already alive, looking up the stars, and wondering.

 Tesla and Self-Driving Cars